divorced couple

 Standing on My Own Two Feet

-A gentle, reassuring book about a child named Addison who finds courage as his parents go through a divorce.
+A gentle, reassuring book about a child named Addison who finds courage as his parents go through a split.
 He understands that his parents love him just the same and that having two homes isn't so bad after all.
 Addison learns resilience and strength by standing on his own two feet.

 I Don't Want to Talk About It

-Like many young children, the little girl in this story does not want to talk about her parents' split.
+Like many young children, the little girl in this story does not want to talk about her parents' separation.
 She has a wide range of emotions that she is not willing or able to discuss with her family.
 Instead, she prefers to roar like a lion and block out everything.
 Kids will relate to how she is feeling and may feel encouraged to open up after reading this book.

 Here and There